shaloo/docs.arcana/docs/introduction.md

 ## {{config.extra.arcana.dashboard_name}}

 Developers must first register and configure the {{config.extra.arcana.sdk_name}} usage as per the Web3 app requirements by using the {{config.extra.arcana.dashboard_name}}.
 Once an app is registered and configured, a unique {{config.extra.arcana.app_address}} is assigned to it.
 Developers can install the {{config.extra.arcana.sdk_name}}, use this {{config.extra.arcana.app_address}} and integrate the app with the {{config.extra.arcana.sdk_name}}.
 [Learn more...]({{page.meta.arcana.root_rel_path}}/concepts/dashboard.md)

+## {{config.extra.arcana.wallet_name}} UI

+Web3 application developers can enable the embedded, non-custodial Web3 wallet to their users by integrating with the {{config.extra.arcana.sdk_name}}.
+The {{config.extra.arcana.wallet_name}} offers a user-friendly, secure, and customizable interface that can be branded to match your application.
+Users do not need to generate or manage their cryptographic keys or remember any passphrases.
+The wallet is built using the state-of-the-art asynchronous, distributed key generation protocol which allows users to have full control over their wallets and abstracts the complexity of cryptography.
+[Learn more...]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/index.md)

 ## Usage